NumEconCopenhagen/projects-2019-pytonen/dataproject/README.md

 ## Conclusion
 From the analysis on the regional level it can be concluded that the delevopment of the employment shares follows the same pattern throughout all regions of Denmark.
 The employment in Denmark was noticeably influenced by the financial crisis in 2008-2009.
 Region Midtjylland has an overall employment share that is higher compared to ther regions.
-In 2012 it is very clear that the employment rose in all regions, the employment share has been rising in all regions until 2016 where it felt a little.
+In 2012 it is very clear that the employment rose in all regions, the employment share has been rising in all regions until 2016 where it fell a little.

 Looking at the employment shares for men and women it can be seen from our visualizations that the employment for men is more volatile than for women.
 This might be explained by the fact that men in general have jobs that are more sensitive to changes in business cycles than women.